-What size and zone your land is in will be the main deciding factor when it comes to subdividing land in Auckland (as will your budget).
+What size and zone your land is in will be the main deciding factor when it comes to subdividing land in Auckland, as will your budget – and ability to connect to public infrastructure.
 The below are general guidelines you can follow for the various zones:

 Terrace housing and apartment buildings zone

 As the name would suggest this zone enables the greatest intensity of development, allowing terrace housing and apartments from five to seven storeys to be built on these sites.
 Generally, development plans will be required to accompany a resource consent application.

 Mixed housing urban zone

 Each proposed vacant lot is required to be a minimum of 300sq metres.
 You can have smaller lot sizes than 300sq metres, however you will need to provide development plans at resource consent stage.
 This is a high intensity zone and will allow for houses of up to three storeys, so theoretically you can build anything from a single house right through to apartments.
 To find out more about what you can do in the mixed housing urban zone please contact us.

 Mixed housing suburban zone